Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

+This step will output a list of PRDM9 motif occurrences for each of 410 biological samples.
 # 1.Refine recalled peaks
 Refine recalled peaks to get a list of peaks for each biological sample
 ## input files
 **Cancer type-specific peak calls (23)**

 Each text file represents all merged peak calls from each cancer type.

-**Recalled peaks in each technical replicate (796)** The output of PeakRecall.py, see PeakRecall.md
+**Recalled peaks in each technical replicate (796)**

+The output of PeakRecall.py, see PeakRecall.md
 ## steps
 **Two scripts `peakOverlap.py` and `peakOverlap_batch.sh` (run `peakOverlap.py` on eddie) contain these steps.**